waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics (Global)
 - FLOOR: Traversable.
+Standard ground.
 - WALL: Impassable.
+Includes counters and trees.
 - SHUTTER: Dynamic collision.
 (Solved in 3_54).
+Impassable when closed.
 - LADDER: Warp tile.
+Used between floors or underground.
 - WARP_CARPET_DOWN: Warp tile.
+Found at exits and in elevators.
+- STAIRCASE: Warp tile.
+- WATER: Requires Surf to traverse.
+- GRASS: May trigger wild encounters.

 # Current Strategy: Stop Team Rocket
 - Method: Return to Goldenrod Radio Tower and use the Card Key on 3F.
-- Path: Switch Room (3_54) -> Goldenrod City -> Radio Tower.
+- Path: Goldenrod Dept Store -> Goldenrod City -> Radio Tower.
 - Tactical: Use Card Key on the shutters on 3F to access the upper floors.
 - Search Pattern (Radio Tower): Systematically clear each floor from 3F upwards.